liqotech/liqo/docs/installation/install.md

 Liqo creates a new node for each remote cluster, however we do not schedule daemonsets on these nodes.

-From version **1.14.2** cilum adds a taint to the nodes where the daemonset is not scheduled, so that pods are not scheduled on them.
+From version **1.14.2** cilium adds a taint to the nodes where the daemonset is not scheduled, so that pods are not scheduled on them.
-This taint prevents also Liqo pods to be scheduled on the remote nodes.
+This taint prevents also Liqo pods from being scheduled on the remote nodes.

 To solve this issue we need to specify to cilium daemonsets to ignore the Liqo node.
-This can be done by adding the following helm values to cilium installation:
+This can be done by adding the following helm values to the cilium installation:

 ```yaml
 affinity: